 The Legend of Zelda: Majora’s Mask (N64) – 2000

-Much like the shift from the original Legend of Zelda to Zelda II, Majora’s Mask is a direct sequel to Ocarina of Time that changes up the Zelda formula greatly.
 Though the two share the same visual style, Majora’s Mask replaces Hyrule with an alternate reality version called Termina.
-Here Link is forced to re-live the same three days over and over again, Groundhog Day style, in order to prevent a giant falling moon from destroying the land.
+Here Link is forced to re-live the same three days over and over again, Groundhog Day-style, to prevent a giant falling moon from destroying the land.

 The Legend of Zelda: Oracle of Seasons and Oracle of Ages (GBC) – 2001